-2.3.10 Battery Energy Storage Systems
+2.3.8 Energy Storage Systems

-For the purposes of this Transmission Planning Technical Guide, the ISO categorizes Battery Energy Storage Systems (BESS) based on their participation or non-participation in the wholesale electricity market.
-BESS which participate in the wholesale electricity market are categorized as Market-facing.
-Market-facing BESS are expected to respond to the Locational Marginal Prices (LMP), and may provide capacity through the FCM and be exposed to Pay-for-Performance (PFP) penalties and incentives.
-BESS which do not participate in the wholesale electricity market are categorized as Non-market facing.
-Non-market facing BESS are not expected to respond to LMPs or participate in the FCM.
-In addition, some battery installations are co-located with renewable resources, and may not have interconnection rights to charge from the grid in the absence of renewable resource production.
+Currently, the New England transmission system has two forms of energy storage systems: batteries and pumped storage hydroelectric facilities.
+For the purposes of this Transmission Planning Technical Guide, the ISO categorizes Energy Storage Systems (ESS) based on their participation or non-participation in the wholesale electricity market.
+ESS which participate in the wholesale electricity market are categorized as Market-facing.
+Market-facing ESS are expected to respond to the Locational Marginal Prices (LMP), and may provide capacity through the FCM and be exposed to Pay-for-Performance (PFP) penalties and incentives.
+ESS which do not participate in the wholesale electricity market are categorized as non-market facing.
+Non-market facing ESS are not expected to respond to LMPs or participate in the FCM.
+Additionally, some ESS installations are colocated with renewable resources, and may not have interconnection rights to charge from the grid in the absence of renewable resource production.
+There are three pumped storage hydroelectric facilities on the New England system, which are all market facing: J.Cockwell (Bear Swamp), Northfield Mountain, and Rocky River.

-For Needs Assessments, Solutions Studies, and Competitive RFPs, the output of BESS will vary based on the load scenario being studied.
-Table 2-11 describes the assumptions for both Market-Facing batteries and Non-Market-Facing batteries, for the six load scenarios studied in these types of assessments.
+For Needs Assessments, Solutions Studies, and Competitive Transmission RFPs, the output of ESS will vary based on the load scenario being studied.
+Table 2-8 describes the assumptions for both Market-Facing ESS and Non-Market-Facing ESS, for the six load scenarios studied in these types of assessments.
+(For all other load levels and studies, ESS will be modeled based on the study specific requirements.
+Additional details may be found in Table 2-6 Maximum Real Power Ratings for Generation in Planning Studies.)